brewinapps/ios-maven-plugin/README.md

 26. ios.macOSFrameworkBuild       (flag for building macosx frameworks)
 27. ios.codeSigningEnabled           (default: true) Enabled or disable code signing for the app
 28. ios.codeSigningWithResourceRulesEnabled   (default: false) flag for iOS code signing with resources rules enabled.
 Following will be added to code sign execution: <pre>CODE_SIGN_RESOURCE_RULES_PATH=$(SDKROOT)/ResourceRules.plist</pre> .
 This was necessary from iOS SDK 6.1 until 8.0
+29. ios.cocoaPodsEnabled        (default: false) Determines if the project contains Cocoapods dependencies.
+If set, the dependencies will be installed during execution.
+When Cocoapods is enabled, a given appName will not passed to the xcodebuild command.

 ### ios:deploy
 Deploys the IPA package as well as the generated dSYM.zip to HockeyApp